 By Jennifer Shea/Quinte Arts Council

-This story originally appeared in the Spring 2021 issue of Umbrella magazine, out soon.
+This article originally appeared in the Fall 2021 Issue of Umbrella magazine, out now.